Alert:

 Students Under 21

 • Prospective Walters State students under 21 years-of-age must have ACT or SAT scores with the exception of prospective students with a High School Equivelency Diploma.
-GED/HiSET graduates, under 21, may choose either the ACT or COMPASS.
+GED/HiSET graduates, under 21, may choose either the ACT or Accuplacer.

 Students Over 21